Norwegian Almond Cake

 Do I Need A Special Pan To Make This Cake?

 A specialty Scandinavian almond cake pan is the preferred pan to make this cake in.
-I purchased mine in a gift shop in Walker, Minnesota.
+I purchased mine at a Scandinavian gift shop in Walker, Minnesota.

 - The icing and almond slices on the cake are optional.
 (I definitely prefer this cake with these toppings!)